GiveMePseudonyms/Epidemic-Sim/README.md

 ### Virus infectivity
 The basic infectivity of the disease.
 Higher numbers are more infectious.

-### Post-recovery immunity period
-The length of time for which a person who has recovered has immunity to re-infection.

-### Post-recovery immunity period variance
-The amount of randomness applied to the period of immunity granted after recovery.

 ### Infection duration
 The period for which in infected person stays infected.